MongoEngine/flask-mongoengine/CONTRIBUTING.md

 ## Supported interpreters

-Flask-MongoEngine supports CPython 3.8 and newer.
+Flask-MongoEngine2 supports CPython 3.8 and newer.
 Language features not supported by all interpreters can not be used.

 ## Running tests